kresuberid/quran/wp-equran/readme.txt

 WP eQuran is a simple digital Quran plugin that ships with a full dataset of surahs, ayahs, Asmaul Husna and daily prayers.
 Display them anywhere with shortcodes.

+This plugin has been tested to work well with the Blocksy theme.

 == Installation ==

 1. Upload the `wp-equran` directory to the `/wp-content/plugins/` path of your WordPress site.